Cesar-Carrio/ios-simulator-mcp/README.md

 ## Contributing

-This is a custom MCP server for the emCap project.
-To modify:
+Contributions are welcome!
+To contribute:

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/your-feature`
-1. Edit source files in `mcp-server/src/`
+3. Make your changes in `mcp-server/src/`
-2. Rebuild: `npm run build`
+4. Rebuild: `npm run build-mcp` (from project root) or `cd mcp-server && npm run build`
-3. Restart Cursor to reload the MCP server
+5. Test your changes by restarting Cursor
+6. Commit your changes: `git commit -am 'Add some feature'`
+7. Push to the branch: `git push origin feature/your-feature`
+8. Submit a pull request

+Please ensure your code:
+- Follows the existing code style
+- Includes appropriate type definitions
+- Has been tested with a real React Native project
+- Updates documentation if needed

 ## License